-The equal points behaviour of the two point function eqs.(\ref{p2ce}) and (\ref{p2cf}) is generic for any curved space-time when expressed as a function of the geodesic (squared) distance $ \sigma \equiv z^2 \; a^2 $ between the two points.
+The equal points behaviour of the two point function Eqs.(\ref{p2ce}) and (\ref{p2cf}) is generic for any curved space-time when expressed as a function of the geodesic (squared) distance $ \sigma \equiv z^2 \; a^2 $ between the two points.
 That is, the short distance behaviour is uniquely and universally determined by the local space-time geometry.
 It must be noticed that the divergences and finite pieces at $ \sigma = 0 $ are of the {\bf same type} as in Minkowski space-time.
 This is the so called Hadamard expansion for $ \sigma \to 0 $ and is equivalent to the adiabatic expansion.
 The coefficients of the divergent and finite parts are called Hadamard coefficients and they are known for generic space-times.
-This will be discussed in detail in connection with the cosmological dark energy evaluation in ref. \cite{fut}.

-\subsection{Vacuum Energy Density and Pressure for Late Times}
+\section{Vacuum Energy Density and Pressure for Late Times}

-The total energy density $ \varepsilon(\eta) $ and pressure $ {\mathcal P}(\eta) $ \be <{\cal H}>(\eta) = \; <{\cal H}_S>(\eta) \; + <{\cal H}_F>(\eta) \quad , \quad <P>(\eta) = \; <P_S>(\eta) \; + <P_F>(\eta) \ee can be computed in the late time regime using the virial theorem eqs. (\ref{virB}) and (\ref{vir}), the continuity equation eqs. (\ref{cetaB}) and (\ref{ceta}) and the late time behaviour of the densities, eq.(\ref{condasi}).
+The total energy density $ \varepsilon(\eta) $ and pressure $ {\mathcal P}(\eta) $: \be <{\cal H}>(\eta)\; = \;\; <{\cal H}_S>(\eta) \;\, + \;<{\cal H}_F>(\eta) \ee \be <P>(\eta) \; = \;\; <P_S>(\eta) \, \; + \; <P_F>(\eta), \ee can be computed in the late time regime using the virial theorem Eqs. (\ref{virB}) and (\ref{vir}), the continuity equation Eqs. (\ref{cetaB}) and (\ref{ceta}) and the late time behaviour of the densities, Eq.(\ref{condasi}).